-I love picking up scripts, plugins and widgets on the web that enhance the sites I am working on without my having to re-invent the wheel every time.
-Sure, some of them need a little tweaking to get them to do precisely what I want, but that generally means I can still provide great solutions for my clients far more cost-effectively than if the code were built from scratch.
+I love picking up scripts, plugins, and widgets on the web that enhance the sites I am working on without my having to reinvent the wheel every time.
+Sure, some of them need a little tweaking to get them to do precisely what I want, but that generally means I can still provide great solutions to my clients far more cost-effectively than if the code were built from scratch.

 If you use WordPress, consider buying pro versions of the plugins your site uses.
 As well as giving something back to the developer, you are likely to get more features, remove developer credits, and get faster support.